 You will need to arrange for a funeral home to collect your loved one once the coroner releases the body.
 Only a licensed funeral director can transport the deceased from the ME’s morgue, and the next of kin will need to sign a release form for the Medical Examiner to release the body into the care of a funeral home.

 The Medical Examiner will issue the death certificate and permit to cremate once they release the body.
-If you have further questions about identifying the body and making arrangements for the transfer of the deceased, you can contact the Office of the Medical Investigator for Albuquerque at (505) 272-3053.
+If you have further questions about identifying the body and making arrangements to transfer the deceased, contact the Office of the Medical Investigator for Albuquerque at (505) 272-3053.
 Alternatively, you can find them at:

 Office of Medical Investigator